 Para-Equestrian Resources & Education

-Below are three webinars intended for coaches and athletes as a basis of Para-Equestrian Sport education, provided on behalf of the USEF/USPEA International Para-Equestrian Dressage Centers of Excellence.
+Below are four webinars intended for coaches and athletes as a basis of Para-Equestrian Sport education, provided on behalf of the USEF/USPEA International Para-Equestrian Dressage Centers of Excellence.
 This is ideal for:

 - Athletes with a permanent, measurable disability considering a para-equestrian sport track.